A Faithful Wife

 1. A faithful wife is a faithful Christian.
 This means that she has come to the place in her life where she sees her own sins against God as her greatest problem and the love of Christ for her that led Him to live and die for her as her greatest treasure.
 She is a woman who has been so loved by Christ that she loves Him in return and longs to do all that He has commanded her.
 It is from this place – from being loved by Christ – that she is freed to be a faithful wife to her husband instead of needing and demanding that her husband love her the way she wants to be loved.
 Christ’s love for her makes her able to begin to be the wife Christ calls her to be.

 4. A faithful wife submits to her husband.
 God says, “Wives, submit to your own husbands, as to the Lord” (Eph 5:22).
 Jesus gives this command to wives for whom He bled and died to purchase them out of slavery to sin and misery.
 It comes from Christ’s merciful heart of love to them and for them.
-That means a wife’s submission is first to the Lord Jesus Christ.
+That means a wife’s submission to her husband is first to the Lord Jesus Christ.
 A faithful wife learns how to submit to a sinful husband by believing that Jesus loves her, and desires good for her, and only gives her good commandments.
-Her submission to the Lord Jesus makes her bold to stand for Christ, against all unrighteousness and falsehood, and even to oppose her husband if he remains in unrepentant sin.
+Her submission to the Lord Jesus makes her bold to submit her own will to her husband instead of demanding that he submit to her.
+Christ’s love for her convinces her that His way is better than her own.
+Christ’s love for her also makes her confident to stand for Christ, against all unrighteousness and falsehood, and even to oppose her husband if he remains in unrepentant sin.
 Submission never means accommodating abuse or harmful behavior.
 Rather, it means honoring Christ and submitting to Him, even above her husband.
-And her submission to Christ also makes her humble to yield her will to her husband on all things that are not a matter of sin.
+And her submission to Christ also makes her humble to yield to her husband on all things that are not a matter of sin.
+She may not yield to her husband, if he tries to take the place of God in the home, or rob her of liberty to follow Him in wisdom.

 5. Finally, a faithful wife witnesses the gospel to her husband.
 She understands that the Lord Jesus has forgiven her of great sins against a perfectly and infinitely holy God.
 That gospel grace means she can forgive her husband from the heart of his relatively small sins against her.
 She understands that God treats her as righteous, even though she is not righteous, only because of Christ and His righteousness.
 That allows her treat her husband as though he is righteous, even though he is not.
 She understands that God in Christ has loved her, even when she was unlovely, and that enables her to love her husband by keeping God’s commands toward him, even when he is unlovely.
 And she knows the precious words of life that God speaks to her because of Jesus: forgiven, righteous, loved, family, friend, and so she uses her tongue to speak gospel words to her husband reminding him of the love of Jesus and the hope of a better world to come.
 “She opens her mouth in wisdom, and the teaching of kindness is on her tongue” (Prov 31:26).
 Christ Himself and knowing Him personally is the only way a wife can be the faithful, respectful and submissive helper God has called her to be to her husband.